apache/flink/docs/content/docs/ops/state/savepoints.md

 ### What happens when I change the parallelism of my program when restoring?

-If the savepoint was triggered with Flink >= 1.2.0 and using no deprecated state API like `Checkpointed`, you can simply restore the program from a savepoint and specify a new parallelism.
+You can simply restore the program from a savepoint and specify a new parallelism.

-If you are resuming from a savepoint triggered with Flink < 1.2.0 or using now deprecated APIs you first have to migrate your job and savepoint to Flink >= 1.2.0 before being able to change the parallelism.
-See the [upgrading jobs and Flink versions guide]({{< ref "docs/ops/upgrading" >}}).

 ### Can I move the Savepoint files on stable storage?

 The quick answer to this question is currently "yes".
-Sink Flink 1.11.0, savepoints are self-contained and relocatable.
+Savepoints are self-contained and relocatable.
 You can move the file and restore from any location.

 {{< top >}}